hak5peaks/iOS-Payloads/README.md

 These payloads were written on on iOS 16.1 - iOS 16.2 timing and actions might be different for different versions of iOS

+Flipper payloads are in the works to being converted to run and work with the FlipperZero some payloads might not work as expected until tested

 ---FLIPPER INFORMATION--

 I will be testing my payloads for use with the FlipperZero badusb feature within the coming days, all my payloads will be available for Hak5 before flipper zero due to all my payloads being written with a new version of ducky script